holser/openstack-summit-paris-2014/markdown/01-Intro.md

 # Definitions and Scope of this talk

-In the scope
-+ Failure of a single component at a single point in time
+\+ Failure of a single component at a single point in time

-Out of the scope:
-+ Force majeure events
+\- Force majeure events

-+ Uncommon physical destruction (not deterioration) of components
+\- Uncommon physical destruction (not deterioration) of components

 Note: Speaker - Vladimir Kuklin: